liquity/bold/README.md

 This simply means that frequently claiming and adding BOLD yield gains to one's deposit is the preferred strategy.

-### 14 - Urgent Redemptions Premium can worsen the ICR when Trove Coll Value < Debt Value * .1
+### 14 - Shutdown Redemptions Premium can worsen the ICR when Trove Coll Value < Debt Value * .1
-If ICR is less than 102% , urgent redemptions with 2% premium reduce the ICR of a Trove.
+If ICR is less than 102% , shutdown redemptions with 2% premium reduce the ICR of a Trove.

 This may be used to lock in a bit more bad debt.